eduardo76/gerencianet/README.md

-# SDK GERENCIANET FOR PHP
+# SDK GERENCIANET FOR PHP - NÃO OFICIAL

 Sdk for Gerencianet Pagamentos' API.
 For more informations about parameters and values, please refer to [Gerencianet](http://gerencianet.com.br) documentation.